Satbir-Singh-42/Mobile-App/replit.md

 - ✓ Configured dynamic question generation for new users and users reaching new levels
 - ✓ Prevented "no questions available" errors with comprehensive fallback system
 - ✓ Added AI status endpoint to check if Gemini API is working before generating questions
+- ✓ Successfully completed full migration from Replit Agent to Replit environment (January 24, 2025)
+- ✓ Secured Google API key to only use environment variables with proper validation
+- ✓ Enhanced AI security with environment-only key access and fallback handling
 - ✓ Successfully completed migration from Replit Agent to Replit environment (January 24, 2025)
 - ✓ All dependencies installed and project running without errors
 - ✓ Database connectivity verified and authentication system functional